 As you start thinking about a remodel, you will quickly notice how many companies there are seeking your business.
 Do you refinish or reface?
 Do you tear out the custom cabinets installed by your builder?
-This article will attempt to explain the differences in the different cabinet options and help you make an educated decision.
+This article will explain the differences in cabinet options so that you can make an educated decision.

 True custom cabinets are the top of the line in the cabinet industry.
 There are several factors that distinguish these cabinets from all the others: